- Control found in a window, page or report

 The options regarding the dimension of areas are as follows:

-- the resources are always displayed in rows.
+- the resources are always displayed by rows.
 You have the ability to configure the following elements:

 - Resource height.